cees91/hotel-front/README.md

 ## Install Node and NPM
 Please visit https://nodejs.org/en/ to download and install node (npm comes with it).
-After installing node and npm, navigate to the correct directory and type one of the following terminal commands.
+After installing node and npm, navigate to the correct directory and type the following terminal command:
+`npm install`

+This will install all dependencies and you can then start the application.

 ## Available Scripts